Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ![F11](https://github.com/antropoteuthis/phylobio_final_project/raw/master/screenshots/hostMDS.png)
 Figure 11.
 Multidimensional scaling plot for host distance matrix used in Figure 10.

 Hosts show an even more complex association similarity matrix (Figure 10), proportional to the greater number of taxa included.
 In this case, an increased number of shared amphipod species has very different ecological implications.
 A gelatinous macroplankton community assemblage with many shared amphipod species would favor a greater amphipod diversity, greater chances of interspecies transfection of amphipods, and relief of predation (sensu lato) pressure on the host populations.
-The medusae Pelagia noctiluca, Pandea conica, and the salp Salpa aspera showed the most differentiated amphipod associations (Figure 11).
+The medusae Pelagia noctiluca, *Pandea conica*, and the salp *Salpa aspera* showed the most differentiated amphipod associations (Figure 11).

 Bipartite network analysis (bipartite::grouplevel, HL represents the hyperiid amphipods, LL represents the gelatinous hosts):